arvidn/libtorrent/branches/libtorrent_aio/docs/manual.rst

 regardless of the choking algorithm, or if it should honor the unchoke slot limits.
 It's used for local peers by default.
 If *any* of the peer classes a peer belongs to has this set to true, that peer will be unchoked at all times.

+``connection_limit_factor`` adjusts the connection limit (global and per torrent) that applies to this peer class.
+By default, local peers are allowed to exceed the normal connection limit for instance.
+This is specified as a percent factor.
+100 makes the peer class apply normally to the limit.
+200 means as long as there are fewer connections than twice the limit, we accept this peer.
+This factor applies both to the global connection limit and the per-torrent limit.
+Note that if not used carefully one peer class can potentially completely starve out all other over time.

 ``label`` is not used by libtorrent.
 It's intended as a potentially user-facing identifier of this peer class.